 At Backworth Park Primary School, we love reading!
 We read every day – without fail.
 Our teachers love reading and books are our passion.

 We want all children to read easily, fluently and with good understanding by developing the habit of reading widely and often, for both pleasure and information.
 We want our children to acquire a wide vocabulary, an understanding of grammar and knowledge and of linguistic conventions for reading, writing and spoken language.
 We are committed to cultivating an appreciation to our rich and varied literary heritage.
 We aim to provide our pupils with a wide range of experiences in literature through a range of different subjects.

 Our early learners are taught phonics sessions systematically, with a key focus on developing pupils decoding skills.
-From Reception onwards into Key Stage1, pupils should be able to blend unfamiliar printed words quickly and accurately using the phonic knowledge and skills that they have already learnt.
-Children, in Reception, learn through a daily phonics session which has a mixture of Letters and Sounds and Read Write Inc. and in Year 1 and Year 2, children follow the Read, Write Inc programme.
+From Reception onwards into Key Stage 1, pupils should be able to blend unfamiliar printed words quickly and accurately using the phonic knowledge and skills that they have already learnt.
+Children, in Reception, Year 1 and Year 2 learn through a daily phonics session, following the Read, Write Inc programme.
 Children, in Year 1, are assessed half-termly on the phonic check to ensure that they are making progress.

 Key Stage 2

 Across school, pupils are assessed in Reading using PIRA assessments.
 These are used to monitor and track progress of Reading.
-Accelerated Reader can track the progress of children more regularly.
-Book banding records also show progression of children through a band.
+Accelerated Reader can track the progress of children more regularly as does Reading Plus.
 Phonic checks are carried out on children and learning is planned in relation to deficits in knowledge.